 Every machine that moves has something in common: it depends on bearings to do it smoothly.
 From the wheel on a skateboard to the turbine shaft of a jet engine, bearings are what allow one component to rotate or slide against another with minimal friction and controlled load distribution.
+SKF lists deep-groove ball bearings alone as "the most widely used bearing type" (SKF), and they are only one of eleven distinct categories you'll meet below.

-Yet most people couldn't name more than one or two types — and even engineers sometimes rely on rules of thumb rather than a deep understanding of the options available.
+Yet most people couldn't name more than one or two types, and even engineers sometimes rely on rules of thumb rather than a deep understanding of the options available.
 This guide cuts through that.
 Whether you're a curious reader, a student, or a professional brushing up on fundamentals, you'll come away with a clear, working knowledge of the different kinds of bearings, how each one functions, and why each exists.

 What Is a Bearing?

-Bearings accomplish this through one of two fundamental mechanisms:
+Every bearing achieves this through one of two fundamental mechanisms:

-- Rolling contact — balls or rollers interpose between the moving surfaces, replacing sliding friction with much lower rolling friction.
+- Rolling contact: balls or rollers interpose between the moving surfaces, replacing sliding friction with much lower rolling friction.

 Every bearing in existence is a variation or combination of these two principles.